MicrosoftDocs/dynamics-365-fraud-protection/content/security-compliance.md

 After you make your selection, if you require more specificity, you can use the search bar to enter keywords.
 From the search results, you can select either **Export user and associated data** or **Delete user and associated data**.

-Select the **Request** tab that identifies the following properties for your search:
+Select the **Requests** tab that identifies the following properties for your search:

-- Request IDs
+- Request ID
 - Request types (delete or export)
+- Subject ID
 - Statuses (pending or complete)
 - Exported data links